Fire protection engineering: Education

 The University of Ulster introduced its first fire safety programmes in 1975, followed by the first MSc Programme in Fire Safety Engineering in the United Kingdom introduced in 1990.
 In 2005 this MSc Programme will celebrate 25 years of unbroken service to higher fire safety engineering education.
 In 2004 the Institute for Fire Safety Engineering and Technology at the University of Ulster FireSERT occupied its new fire safety engineering laboratories which were funded by £6 million pound Infrastructure Award.
-The new facilities are state of the art fire safety engineering laboratories including a large scale burn hall and a 10 megawatt calorimeter.
+The new facilities are state of the art fire safety engineering laboratories including a large scale burn hall and a 10-megawatt calorimeter.

 In Australia, Victoria University in Melbourne offers postgraduate courses in Building Fire Safety and Risk Engineering as does the University of Western Sydney.
 The Centre for Environmental Safety and Risk Engineering (CESARE) is a research unit under Victoria University and has facilities for research and testing of fire behaviour.
 The Charles Darwin University and the University of Queensland have active programs.

 Asian universities active in fire engineering include: Hong Kong Polytechnic University, Tokyo University of Science, Toyohashi University of Technology, and the University of Science and Technology of China.

 Professional registration

 Suitably qualified and experienced fire protection engineers may qualify for registration as a professional engineer.
 The recognition of fire protection engineering as a separate discipline varies from state to state in the United States.
-NCEES recognizes Fire Protection Engineering as a separate discipline and offers a PE exam subject.
+The National Council of Examiners for Engineering and Surveying (NCEES) recognizes Fire Protection Engineering as a separate discipline and offers a PE exam subject.
 This test was last updated for the October 2012 exam and includes the following major topics (percentages indicate approximate weight of topic):